All Episodes

 He got his concession from them.

-He got them to confess, and now he's telling us there's gonna be more.
+And now he's telling us there's going to be more.

-And there aren't Going to be any spending cuts.
+And there aren't going to be any spending cuts.

 By the way, those of you in the middle class, here's Peter Orsog.

-This is Obama's former uh management budget director.
+This is Obama's former management budget director.

 He's one of the architects of Obamacare.